 What is Texas Vision Insurance

-Texas vision insurance is a supplement to a traditional Texas health insurance policy the same way a dental insurance would be.
-A solid vision insurance policy will help pay the expenses associated with routine checkups, contact lenses, eyeglasses, frames and most even offer discounts on vision correction surgery.
+Texas vision insurance is a supplement to a traditional Texas health insurance policy the same way dental insurance would be.
+A solid vision insurance policy will help pay the expenses associated with routine checkups, contact lenses, eyeglasses, and frames, and most even offer discounts on vision correction surgery.

 Vision insurance policies in Texas will typically come in two forms: as an optional rider on your health insurance policy or through a separate policy normally referred to as an ancillary plan.